cirex-web/cirex-web/README.md

 # Hey!
 I'm Eric Xu

 Frontend dev for the most part.
-(React, Typescript, CSS) Can do backend if forced to though (Kotlin, c++, Typescript). :P
+(React, Typescript, CSS) Can do backend if forced to though (Kotlin, c++, Typescript). :P I've interned at Bloomberg like three times at this point, uhhhhh I've worked with Po Shen Loh on developing his competitive math game for a bit, and I'm currently spending all my free time on https://cmueats.com and https://scottylabs.org

 Here are some quotes I like:
 > Our brains haven't caught up to the fact that someone else's success doesn't diminish our chances of success.
 In the tribal world, resources were zero-sum.
 In the digital world, they're often not.
 But try telling that to your amygdala.